kejtkjet1/World_Weather_Analysis/README.md

 # World_Weather_Analysis

-Travel app creative using Weather and Google Maps API
+Travel app created using OpenWeather and Google Maps API

 ## Overview of Project